-Alarm dsx3Li neStatusChange OID 1.3.6.1 1.3.6.1.2.1.10.30.15.0.1 Default Severity Major Major on raise; Clear on clear Source Varbind Text Interfa Interfaces#0/DS3# <m>, where m is the DS3 interface number.</m> Event Type commu communicationsAlarm Probable Cause change A dsx3LineStatusChange trap is sent when the value of an instance of dsx3LineStatus changes.
+Alarm dsx3LineStatusChange OID 1.3.6.1.2.1.10.30.15.0.1 Default Severity Major on raise; Clear on clear Source Varbind Text Interfaces#0/DS3# <m>, where m is the DS3 interface number.</m> Event Type commu InicationsAlarm Probable Cause A dsx3LineStatusChange trap is sent when the value of an instance of dsx3LineStatus changes.
 It can be utilized by an NMS to trigger polls.
 When the line status change results in a lower level line status change (i.e., ds1), then no traps for the lower level are sent.
-Alarm Text DS3 Li DS3 Line Status Additional Info1,2,3 This va informa sum, th object if no ot determ 2 dsx3RcvRAIFailure Receiving Yellow/Remote Alarm Indication 4 dsx3XmitRAIAlarm Transmitting Yellow/Remote Alarm Indication 16 32 64 128 256 512 1024 2048 dsx3XmitAIS dsx3LOF dsx3LOS dsx3LoopbackState dsx3RcvTestCode dsx3OtherFailure dsx3UnavailSigState dsx3NetEquipOOS Transmitting AIS Receiving LOF failure state Receiving LOS failure state Looping the received signal Receiving a Test Pattern Any line status not defined here Near End in Unavailable Signal State Carrier Equipment Out of Service
+Alarm Text DS3 Li ne Status Additional Info1,2,3 Update ed DS3 Line Status.
+This variable indicates the Line Status of the interface.
+It contains loopback state information and failure state information.
+The dsx3LineStatus is a bit map represented as a sum, therefore it can represent multiple failures and a loopback (see dsx3LoopbackConfig object for the type of loopback) simultaneously.
+The dsx3NoAlarm must be set if and only if no other flag is set.
+If the dsx3loopbackState bit is set, the loopback in effect can be determined from the dsx3loopbackConfig object.
+The va rious bit positions are: 1 dsx3NoAlarm No alarm present 2 dsx3RcvRAIFailure Receiving Yellow/Remote Alarm Indication 4 dsx3XmitRAIAlarm Transmitting Yellow/Remote Alarm Indication 8 dsx3RcvAIS Receiving AIS failure state 16 dsx3XmitAIS Transmitting AIS 32 dsx3LOF Receiving LOF failure state 64 dsx3LOS Receiving LOS failure state 128 dsx3LoopbackState Looping the received signal 256 dsx3RcvTestCode Receiving a Test Pattern 512 dsx3OtherFailure Any line status not defined here 1024 dsx3UnavailSigState Near End in Unavailable Signal State 2048 dsx3NetEquipOOS Carrier Equipment Out of Service

-Table 7-33: dsx3LineStatusChangeTrap
+Table 7-32: dsx3LineStatusChangeTrap